arslan555/GalleryON/feature/smart-cleaner/README.md

 ---

 **Smart Cleaner** transforms the way users manage their media storage, providing an intelligent, safe, and efficient way to reclaim valuable device space while maintaining a beautiful and intuitive user experience.
-The implementation follows clean architecture principles with proper MediaManager integration, configurable parameters, and efficient flow handling for optimal performance.
+The implementation follows clean architecture principles with proper MediaManager integration, sealed interface design, generalized methods, and optimized UI updates for optimal performance.